mritogether/mritogether.github.io/registration.md

 ---
 ## How to access

-[**#MRITogether**](https://twitter.com/hashtag/MRITogether) happens in **Gather.Town**, a virtual world where you can meet others, view the posters, visit the sponsor booths, and join the sessions as an attendee, speaker, or moderator.
+[**#MRITogether**](https://twitter.com/hashtag/MRITogether) happens in **[Gather.Town](https://app.gather.town/app/Rc37K6uzo6Jmgw03/mritogether22)**, a virtual world where you can meet others, view the posters, visit the sponsor booths, and join the sessions as an attendee, speaker, or moderator.

-To access Gather.Town, **[click here](https://app.gather.town/app/Rc37K6uzo6Jmgw03/mritogether22)**, sign-up or sign-in, and enter the password that was sent to you in a separate email.
+To access Gather.Town **[click here](https://app.gather.town/app/Rc37K6uzo6Jmgw03/mritogether22)**, sign-up or sign-in, and enter the password that was sent to you in a separate email.
 Contact [mritogether@esmrmb.org](mailto:mritogether@esmrmb.org) if you have not received the password **until 4 December**.

 To join the sessions, head on to the ***"Talks"* hall in Gather.Town**, from where you will be redirected to the **CrowdCast** platform on which the live talks take place *(you need to sign-up or sign-in to this platform separately when you land there)*.
 Alternatively, you can view the live stream of the sessions with [**auto-generated captions on YouTube**](//youtube.com/playlist?list=PLeDygc8TN_J6h3RbDDVPW5oTJzRBVg7BQ)